grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 1. In the Template table, find the template you want to delete, then click the **Delete** (trash icon).
 1. In the confirmation dialog, click **Yes, delete** to delete the template.

-Grafana does not prevent you from deleting templates that are in use.
-Be careful when deleting a template!
+Use caution when deleting a template since Grafana does not prevent you from deleting templates that are in use.

 ### Custom template examples